-- Nasal, nasopharyngeal (NP) or throat swabs (specific long Q-tip style equipment) - Personal protective equipment for the medical staff taking and processing the swabs - Dependent on the platform (laboratory-based or point-of-care), additional external reagent may be needed, as extraction reagents. - Molecular testing reagents including quality controls - · Molecular testing equipment
+- According to the technology used: Nasal, nasopharyngeal (NP) or throat swabs (specific long Q-tip style equipment) or other biological fluid collectors. - Personal protective equipment for the medical staff taking and processing the swabs - Dependent on the platform (laboratory-based or point-of-care), additional external reagent may be needed, as extraction reagents. - Molecular testing reagents including quality controls - Molecular testing equipment